Part II: Whisper Down the Solar Lane

 Another growing environmental concern is whether large utility-scale solar facilities create a PVHI (photovoltaic heat island) effect.
 A heat island refers to any area that is relatively hotter than the surroundings but generally refers to human-disturbed areas.14 As with the Urban Heat Island effect, utility-scale power plants could induce a landscape change that reduces albedo15 so that the modified landscape is darker and less reflective, therefore retaining heat.16

-Closer to home, another study measured the surface temperature above the 400-acre APS Red Rock PV facility near Casa Grande.19 It found the average daily maximum 1.5-meter air temperature within the array was 34.34°F warmer than at an unmodified desert site.20 The researchers concluded, “To ensure new PV systems are environmentally sustainable, it is important that the impacts of such systems are holistically evaluated.”21 It is noteworthy to contrast the Red Rock facility (400 acres) with the potential utility-scale solar facilities in Yavapai County: 1874 project (approved 1,116 acres); Dugas (4,400 acres); and Draconis (5,000 acres).
-It would be reasonable to extrapolate then, the larger the acreage of the utility-scale solar facility, the larger the temperature difference from within the PV array to the surrounding area.
+Closer to home, another study measured the surface temperature above the 400-acre APS Red Rock PV facility near Casa Grande.19 It found the average daily maximum 1.5-meter air temperature at the array was 1.3°C warmer than at an unmodified desert site.20 The researchers concluded, “To ensure new PV systems are environmentally sustainable, it is important that the impacts of such systems are holistically evaluated.”21 It is noteworthy to contrast the Red Rock facility (400 acres/40MW) with the potential utility-scale solar facilities in Yavapai County: 1874 project (approved 1,116 acres/95MW); Dugas (4,400 acres/450MW); and Draconis (5,000 acres/360MW).
+It would be reasonable to extrapolate then, the larger the acreage/MW of the utility-scale solar facility, the larger the temperature difference from within the PV array as compared to the surrounding area.

 The researchers of the Barron-Gafford study unequivocally concluded additional field data from larger solar projects as to underlying causes of the PVHI effect and potential mitigation strategies are needed.
 22 Therefore, it is critical to consider PV heat island effects on Yavapai County’s entire ecosystem before numerous utility-scale solar projects are approved.23